jerelmiller/redux-simple-auth/README.md

 **OAuth2 Implicit Grant (alpha)**

-A very basic authenticator to handle OAuth2 implicit grant flow.
-This essentially validates that the data passed to `authenticate` has an `access_token` parameter.
-This authenticator is currently in alpha.
-If you need more robust authentication/restore behavior, consider creating your own [custom authenticator](#implementing-a-custom-authenticator) in the meantime.
+An authenticator to handle OAuth2 implicit grant flow.
+This validates that the data passed to `authenticate` has an `access_token` parameter.

+**NOTE:** This authenticator is currently in alpha.
+If you need more robust authentication/restore behavior, consider building your own [custom authenticator](#implementing-a-custom-authenticator).

 ```javascript
 import { createOauth2ImplicitGrantAuthenticator } from 'redux-simple-auth'